MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/power-pivot-sharepoint/create-a-bi-semantic-model-connection-to-a-tabular-model-database.md

 ---
+description: "Create a BI Semantic Model Connection to a Tabular Model Database"
 title: "Create a BI Semantic Model Connection to a Tabular Model Database | Microsoft Docs" ms.custom: "" ms.date: "03/06/2017"